Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Parametric study of optimal rank value Effect of SVD compression on SHRED performance

-When compressing the input velocity field and surface height, only the $r$ most energetic modes of the SVD are used.
-In order to study the performance of SHRED in simulation and experimental data, it is of interest to first find a suitable rank value $r$ for the SVD.
-If too low, relevant small-scale turbulence might be lost.
-If too high, too much noise might be included, with a risk of overfitting.
-One way to find an optimal rank $r$ is to test a range of different values, run SHRED, and compare the reconstructed fields with the original uncompressed fields.
-The best value would be that which results in a reconstruction as close as possible to the ground truth, as measured by the chosen error metrics.
+\ajo{ As discussed earlier, we compress the datasets before training and validation of SHRED.
+The compression is done by truncating the SVD representation of the flow to a fixed rank $r$, hence, the compressed dataset contains only the $r$ most energetic SVD modes.
+The choice of rank has a significant impact on the reconstruction performance of SHRED. } \djo{When compressing the input velocity field and surface height, only the $r$ most energetic modes of the SVD are used.
+In order to study the performance of SHRED in simulation and experimental data, it is of interest to first find a suitable rank value $r$ for the SVD. } If \ajo{ the value of $r$ } is too low, relevant small-scale turbulence might be lost.
+If too high, too much noise might be included, with a risk of overfitting. \ajo{ In the present section, we include details on the selection of rank for all four datasets and investigate the effect of data compression on the depth-dependent error metrics and energy retention which we considered in \S \ref{sec:depth_error_results}. } \djo{One way to find an optimal rank $r$ is to test a range of different values, run SHRED, and compare the reconstructed fields with the original uncompressed fields.
+The best value would be that which results in a reconstruction as close as possible to the ground truth, as measured by the chosen error metrics.}